 Dozens of new shifts are available every day for Sous Chefs.
 Download the Brigad application and get shifts straight to your phone!
 Choose When & Where You Work.

-Sous Chef: job description, salary, training, and latest mission offers
+Sous Chef: job description, salary, training

 In the hospitality industry, including restaurants, hotels, or catering services, as well as hotels food and beverage (F&B) operations, the Sous Chef serves as the right hand and day-to-day operational manager of the kitchen, working under the Head Chef.